 A tech turn is a possible trend reversal price pattern.
 But the trend may sometimes look like it is about the reverse, but then the old trend continues.

 It is also possible that the tech turn will trigger, but then fail to reach the profit target, turn the other way and trigger a failed tech turn.

 Below is an example of a failed tech turn.
 A swing low is made during an uptrend.
 The price drops back to that swing low.
 This is the first sign of a possible reversal.
 An uptrend requires higher swing highs and higher swing lows, so once the price drops back to the prior swing low, the uptrend is in possible trouble.

 There is another price swing, and then we are waiting for a consolidation.
 If this trend is to reverse to the downside (tech turn), the price needs to break out of the consolidation to the downside.
 It doesn’t.
 It breaks to the upside.
 Go long, in the direction of the overall uptrend.
 The price trend didn’t reverse.

 A 2:1 profit target is used, and a stop loss is placed just below the consolidation.

 Assuming a risk of 1% on each trade, losing trades are -1% to account equity, and winning trades (2:1) are +2% to account equity.

-Here’s another example where we also need to consider how much the price is moving.
+Below are more examples, and we need to consider how much the price is moving.
 We have a failed tech turn trade, but the stop loss is too big to take the trade based on my judgment.
 We then have another trade opportunity but the stop loss is still too big for the price action we are seeing.
 We finally get a failed turn to the downside (with the stop loss and target drawing on it).
 Also, note on the very far left (+2) is a EURUSD Session High Low Strategy trade.